Skip to Main Content

 • sharing for nonaffiliates to market to you

 State laws and individual companies may give you additional rights to limit sharing.
+[See below for more on your rights under state law.]

 What happens when I limit sharing for an account I hold jointly with someone else?